 Henry VI, Lady Jane Grey and the Countess of Salisbury have been sighted at one time or another as well.

 James I’s cousin, Arabella Stuart is also said to be a resident joining the other ghosts.
-Stuart has been seen in the Queen’s House which is ‘considered to be one of the most haunted buildings at the Tower of London,’ according to Historic Royal Palaces.
+Stuart has been seen in the Queen’s House, which is ‘considered to be one of the most haunted buildings at the Tower of London,’ according to Historic Royal Palaces.

-Stuart married Lady Jane Grey’s nephew William Seymour in 1610.
+Stuart married Lady Jane Grey’s nephew, William Seymour in 1610.
 She did not receive approval from the King.
 Both Arabella and William were arrested, with William sent to the Tower and Arabella in Lambeth under house arrest.

-The Governor of the Tower Houses from 1994-2006 tells a tale of haunting.
+The Governor of the Tower Houses from 1994-2006 tells a tale of a haunting.
 “Soon after we’d arrived in 1994, my wife Janice was making up the bed in the Lennox room when she felt a violent push in her back which propelled her right out of the room,” Major General Geoffrey Field via Historic Royal Palaces.

 No other story though is as chilling as the infamous Princes in the Tower.
-Edward V and his younger brother, Richard, The Duke of York were imprisoned at the Tower after Parliament declared their illegitimacy in 1483.
+Edward V and his younger brother, Richard, The Duke of York were imprisoned in the Tower after Parliament declared their illegitimacy in 1483.

 Here is where it gets a bit convoluted.
 The Princes were never seen again, no record of a funeral or death certificate and two sets of bones were discovered under the White Tower staircase in 1674.
-There are so many rumours and stories regarding the two princes, that one piece could not do their story justice.
+There are so many rumours and stories regarding the two princes that one piece could not do their story justice.